ctrl-alt-del/exercise/README.md

 ### Ensure Smooth User Experience
 **Where could the user experience break and how did I prevent those?**

-There are some place that the user experience (UX) could break and they could either due to **API connection** issue or **app responsiveness issue**.
+There are some places that the user experience (UX) could break and they could either be due to **API connection** issue or **app responsiveness issue**.

 #### API Connection Issues
 1. **No internet is connected**
 <br>
 If users use the service while no internet is available, Retrofit will show a toast message saying that host is not found.
-The message makes no sense to average users, neither does it suggest any solution to them.
+This message makes no sense to average users, neither does it suggest any solution to them.
 <br><br>
 Therefore, I add connectivity check on my API client.
 If users attempt to use the service without internet access, the app will show them a toast message that asking them to connect to internet.